Transfer Estimates for Causal Effects across Heterogeneous Sites

 \section{Asymptotic Theory}

 This section gives convergence rates for the estimated eigenfunctions $\hat{\phi}_k,\hat{\psi}_k$ and the resulting integrated mean square error relative to the optimal benchmark $IMSE_K^*$.
 We consider rates as both $G$ and $n_g\equiv n$ grow to infinity, possibly at different rates.
-In this section we only consider the case of densely sampled clusters, $n\rightarrow\infty$, estimators and rates for the sparsely sampled case are discussed in Appendix \ref{sec:extensions_sec}.
+We first state results for the case of densely sampled clusters, $n\rightarrow\infty$ based on local linear estimators for the mean and covariance functions.
+We then discuss estimation using B-splines, and rates for the sparsely sampled case as well as site-based randomization.